JohnBinford/AppleWood-Pointe/readme.md

 ### More New News!
 -  An Air Filtration System, A Ceiling Mounted Power Cord, and Two new Cabinets (with lights!) were recently installed.
-   -  These are the last chores the volunteer group had planned.
+   -  These are the last chores the volunteer group has planned.
    -  We still need to cull a few redundant tools, and sort things a bit but things are done for now.

 ***